-As explained in Section II, a NExTRAC WG was established to pursue the charge in two separate phases: first, identifying types of research questions (Section III) and second, discussing those research questions with members of the public (Section IV; see workflow in Figure 1 below).
+As explained in Section II, a NExTRAC WG was established to pursue the charge in two separate phases: first, identifying types of research questions (Section III) and second, discussing those research questions with members of the public (Section IV; Figure 1).
 In addressing the second part of the charge, the WG intentionally included voices that are often underrepresented in biomedical research and heard from members of the public in facilitated conversations in their own communities.
 Additionally, in support of the effort, NIH hosted a workshop to hear from scholars, developers, and physician-scientists while centering the community feedback.
 The approach for public engagement is explained in more detail in Section IV.
 The Committee drew heavily on feedback from these discussions to generate recommendations for NIH to consider (Section V).
-The goal of these recommendations is to facilitate the development and implementation of policies, programs, and processes that help investigators integrate public perspectives and ethical, legal, and social implications of emerging uses and analysis of data into biomedical research.
+The goal of these recommendations is to facilitate the development and implementation of policies, programs, and processes that help investigators integrate public perspectives and ethical, legal, and social implications of emerging uses and analysis of data into biomedical research.9 internal deliberation and discussions with subject matter experts.
+B) In Phase 2, the WG gathered feedback from community conversations and a workshop with scholars, which was summarized by the WG and coded and analyzed without WG input.
+C) Recommendations for NIH were developed on three overarching topics.

-&lt;sup>9 Of note, while NLP and large language models were discussed, discussion about the use of generative AI in biomedical research and society remained limited.
+9 Of note, while NLP and large language models were discussed, discussion about the use of generative AI in biomedical research and society remained limited.
 ChatGPT (and other similar artificial intelligence technologies) rose to prominence as the WG was completing its charge.
-The WG has used programs like ChatGPT as a test case for their recommendations to NIH as described in Appendix 2.
+The WG has used programs like ChatGPT as a Use Case for their recommendations to NIH as described in Appendix 2.